80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to represent the bouncing, springing or twanging sound or action

-Example sentence The football went boing onto a spectator’s head.
+Example in a sentence The football went boing onto a spectator’s head.

 9. Beep